paulwalko/vpicc-constitution/CONSTITUTION.md

 # Article VIII: By-laws
 1. The club shall establish a set of by-laws for the purpose of amplifying the constitution and explaining in detail certain sections of the constitution.
-1. The by-lows may be amended as follows:
+1. The by-lows may be amended es follows:
     1. A motion to amend the byhlsws may he introduced by any active member at any meeting at which s quorum is presont.
     1. If the motion is seconded it is automatically tabled.
     1. The secretory must notify the members of the amendment.